ionic-team/ionic-learn/content/formulas/navigation-bar-vs-header-bar/article.md

 </html>
 ~~~

 Running this, we now have a link that will take us into a detail page, and tapping the back button will return us to our home.
 Several things make this possible.
 We have added a detail state by the name of detail, and the `ui-sref` directive on our anchor tag binds the link to the state defined in ui-router.
-The `ion-nav-back-button` directive inspects the state heirarchy to determine whether or not to display a back button.
+The `ion-nav-back-button` directive inspects the state hierarchy to determine whether or not to display a back button.
 If the app can go back, the button is rendered, and the reverse is true.

 ## Contrasting the two